SynapseMedia/nucleus/README.md

 ***NOTE!*** Nucleus is **alpha-stage** software.
 It means nucleus hasn't been security audited and programming APIs and data formats can still change.

-Nucleus is a comprehensive toolkit for decentralized media management, which simplifies the processing, storage, and distribution of multimedia.
+Nucleus is a collection of low-level tools for decentralized media management, that simplifies the processing, storage, and distribution of multimedia.
 Its key features include:

 1. **Metadata harvesting**: Simplify the extraction and collection of metadata associated with multimedia resources.
 2. **Multimedia processing**: Offers robust tools for processing multimedia content, including transcoding and image manipulation.